redeye-no/jdax/README.md

 * Deterministic connection lifecycle
 * Usability both inside and outside Jakarta EE containers

-Connections are acquired through `Connector`, scoped to a logical unit of work, and managed by an internal context rather than `ThreadLocal`.
+Connections are acquired through `Connector`, scoped to a logical unit of work, and managed internally by context.

 For a full architectural overview, see: